 The priority of level 1 is the highest and level 7 is the lowest.
-Higher level operations are taken before lower ones.
+Higher level operations are treated before the lower ones.
 An expression is processed from left to right; operations in a same level are dealt in the same direction.
 Brackets "(" and ")" are used in pair to tell the interpreter to process expression between them before operations outer.

 MOD means modulus; it is usually signified by percent symbol "%" in some other programming languages.
-The caret symbol stands for power operation thus $2 \wedge 3$ results 8.
+The caret symbol stands for power operation thus 2 ^ 3 results 8.